sasjakoning/PWA-Sleepy-Dragon/README.md

 make sure you have node.js installed on your machine.

 Clone the repository and run `npm install` to install the dependencies.
-Then run `npm run dev` to start the development server.
+Then run `npm run start` to start the development server.

 <br>